dhigley6/dsa_quick_review/README.md

 ### 2. Linked List

 A linked list a collection of elements where each element has a link to the next element (singly linked list), or a link to both the next and previous elements (doubly linked list).
-Unlinke an array, the elements in a linked list are not necessarily stored in sequential blocks of memory.
+Unlinke in a basic array, the elements in a linked list are not necessarily stored in sequential blocks of memory.

 Tips
 - Create pointers to needed nodes before breaking links.
-Often in linked list problems, there will be situations where you need to manipulate the links between elements.
+Often in using linked lists, there will be situations where you need to manipulate the links between elements.
 In such cases, it is often important to first traverse the linked list in its original state to find nodes that you will need during or after the link manipulations.
 A well-known example occurs in reversing a linked list (https://leetcode.com/problems/reverse-linked-list/description/).
 - Dummy node.
 Often, linked list problems require iterating through the list elements.
 In such cases, it can be useful to create a dummy node as the first node in the iteration.
 The dummy node helps to not have to setup additional logic to handle the first element in the linked list, but is not used in the final returned result.

 ```Python